TikaYuliLestari/TikaYuliLestari/README.md

 ## Hi Everyone 👋

 My name is Tika Yuli Lestari, you can call me Tika.
 I Experience as IT Quality Assurance with over 4 years of experience in Banking Industry and IT Consulting Services, Eager to contribute to team success through hard work, attention to detail and motivated to learn, and now :
-- 🔭 I’m currently working on Phincon
+- 🔭 I’m currently working on Phincon as Senior Software Quality Assurance
 - 🌱 I’m currently learning java language for automation testing
 - 👯 I’m looking to collaborate on Automation Testing community

+Outside of work, I enjoy read books about motivation or improving an English conversation.

 <!--
 **TikaYuliLestari/TikaYuliLestari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.